halainah/Oaxaca/README.md

 -
 1. This project is written using the Processing environment.
 2. Download and install Processing.
-3. Copy the code into the Processing IDE.
+3. Copy the code into the Processing IDE in Java mode.
 4. Press the Run button to view the image.

 Usage